 The belfry contains the permanent installation of the Weather Warlock drone synthesizer

-The sanctuary was built in a similar fashion to a European opera house which allows for incredible acoustics and visceral sonic resonance.
-The versatile stage area has comfortably accommodated up to 30 players for full-scale opera productions in the past.
-Our Estey organ has been regularly maintained since installation in 1906 and is in perfect working order for performances ranging from classical to avant-garde.
+The Sanctuary was built in a similar fashion to a European opera house allowing for incredible acoustics and visceral sonic resonance.
+The versatile stage area has comfortably accommodated chamber orchestras, full-scale opera productions, and dozens of choral singers.
+The Estey pipe organ has been regularly maintained since installation in 1906 and is in perfect working order for performances ranging from classical to avant-garde.
 Ornately carved antique pews on 3 levels provide a seating capacity of 425.
 The venue also features a retractable cinema screen and projection capability.

 ART + SCIENCE

-Thanks to generous support from Bob Johnson, a local physicist inventor who was integral in the creation of the Hubble telescope and Mars Rover camera, Epsilon Spires hosts a multimedia art gallery on the top balcony of the sanctuary with a curatorial focus on interactive installations that merge art and science to investigate the political implications of perception and subjectivity.
+Epsilon Spires hosts a multimedia art gallery on the top balcony of the Sanctuary with a curatorial focus on interactive installations that merge art and science to investigate the political implications of perception and subjectivity.